Photographic History of Table Mountain

 An unknown Smithsonian researcher

-makes some initial tests on the summit of Table Mountain during
+made initial tests on the summit of Table Mountain during the

 Now it was time to build the